Esarhaddon: Assyria after Esarhaddon's death

 After Esarhaddon's death, his son Ashurbanipal became the king of Assyria.
 After attending his brother's coronation, Shamash-shum-ukin returned the stolen statue of Bel to Babylon and became the king of Babylon.
 At Babylon, Ashurbanipal sponsored a lavish coronation festival for his brother.
-Despite his royal title, Shamash-shum-ukin was a vassal to Ashurbanipal; Ashurbanipal continued to offer the royal sacrifices in Babylon (traditionally offered by the Babylonian monarch) and the governors in the south were Assyrian.
+Despite his royal title, Shamash-shum-ukin was a vassal to Ashurbanipal; Ashurbanipal continued to offer the royal sacrifices in Babylon (traditionally offered by the Babylonian monarch) and the governors in the south were Assyrians.
 The army and guards present in the south were also Assyrians.
-Most of Shamash-shum-ukin's early reign in Babylon was spent peacefully, restoring fortications and temples.
+Most of Shamash-shum-ukin's early reign in Babylon was spent peacefully, restoring fortifications and temples.

 After he and his brother had been properly inaugurated as monarchs, Ashurbanipal left in 667 BC to complete Esarhaddon's unfinished final campaign against Egypt.
 In his 667 campaign, Ashurbanipal marched as far south as Thebes, plundering on his way, and upon his victory he left the joint Pharaohs Psamtik I (who had been educated at Esarhaddon's court) and Necho I as vassal rulers.
 In 666–665, Ashurbanipal defeated an attempt by Tantamani, nephew of Pharaoh Taharqa, to retake Egypt.

 As Shamash-shum-ukin grew stronger, he became increasingly interested in becoming independent of his brother.
 In 652 Shamash-shum-ukin allied with a coalition of Assyria's enemies, including Elam, Kush and the Chaldeans, and forbade Ashurbanipal from any further sacrifices in any southern city.
 This led to a civil war that dragged on for four years.
 By 650 Shamash-shum-ukin's situation looked grim, with Ashubanipal's forces having besieged Sippar, Borsippa, Kutha and Babylon itself.
 Babylon finally fell in 648 and was plundered by Ashurbanipal.
 Shamash-shum-ukin died, possibly committing suicide.

 Throughout his long reign, Ashurbanipal would campaign against all of Assyria's enemies and rivals.
-After Ashurbanipal's death, his sons Ashur-etil-ilani and Sinsharishkun retained control of his empire for a time, but during their reigns many of Assyria's vassals seized the opportunity to declare themselves independent.
-From 627 to 612, the Assyrian empire effectively disintegrated and a coalition of Assyrian enemies, chiefly led by the Median Empire and the newly independent Neo-Babylonian Empire pushed into the Assyrian heartland.
+After Ashurbanipal's death, his sons Ashuretillilani and Sinsharishkun retained control of his empire for a time, but during their reigns many of Assyria's vassals seized the opportunity to declare themselves independent.
+From 627 to 612, the Assyrian Empire effectively disintegrated and a coalition of Assyrian enemies, chiefly led by the Median Empire and the newly independent Neo-Babylonian Empire pushed into the Assyrian heartland.
 In 612, Nineveh itself was plundered and razed.
-Assyria fell with the defeat of its final king, Ashur-uballit II, at Harran in 609.
+Assyria fell with the defeat of its final king, Ashuruballit II, at Harran in 609.